nateawest/twitterBot/README.md

 Configuration

 Before running the Twitter bot, you need to provide your Twitter account credentials, openAi token, and discord token and channel id's if you plan on using discord
-I used discord to schedule my replies. add some variability, and send me updates on bots performance
+I used discord to schedule my replies. add some variability, and send me updates on bots performance.
+You can also use a task scheduler

 Contributing